tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/http-restAPI.md

 Example: `text/plain;charset=UTF-8`

+There are two classes of type: discrete and multipart.
+Discrete types are types which represent a single file or medium, such as a single text or music file, or a single video.
+A multipart type represents a document that's comprised of multiple component parts, each of which may have its own individual MIME type; or, a multipart type may encapsulate multiple files being sent together in one transaction.

+- The discrete types are:
+  - `application`: Any kind of binary data that doesn't fall explicitly into one of the other types; either data that will be executed or interpreted in some way or binary data that requires a specific application or category of application to use.
+Generic binary data (or binary data whose true type is unknown) is application/octet-stream.
+Other common examples include application/pdf, application/pkcs8, and application/zip
+  - `audio`; example `audio/mpeg, audio/vorbis`

 ## Response status codes

 Responses are grouped into five classes: informational responses, successful responses, redirects, client errors, and server errors.